ambianic/erc20-amby/README.md

 # Why?

 There are a number of friction points with the traditional startup founding and scaling cycle.
-[This video](https://www.youtube.com/watch?v=VL5V16HAjYA), co-founder and CEO of Coinbase is a great summary on the topic.
+[This video](https://www.youtube.com/watch?v=VL5V16HAjYA) by the co-founder and CEO of Coinbase is a great summary on the topic.

 When it comes to Open Source projects, the issues of funding and sustainability are even more pronounced.